HicrestLaboratory/ExpectedForce/README.txt

-This is a repository created by Paolo Sylos Labini and Flavio Velle.
+This is a repository created by Andrej Jurco, Paolo Sylos Labini and Flavio Vella.
 The code implement the Glenn Lawyer Expected Force algorithm on SNAP graphs in C++ and OpenMP.
 A GPU version is also available in ``parallel`` directory.